 One of the most common reasons for a jam is sending the wrong things down the drain.
 Garbage disposals are tough, but they aren't invincible.
 Fibrous foods like celery, corn husks, and onion skins can wrap around the blades and stop them from spinning.
 Starchy items such as pasta, rice, and potato peels can expand with water and create a thick, paste-like clog.
 You should also avoid pouring fats, oils, and grease down the disposal, as they solidify in the pipes.
 Hard materials like bones, fruit pits, and large amounts of eggshells can also cause a jam or damage the blades.

-Electrical or Mechanical Failures
+Internal Electrical or Mechanical Failure

 If your disposal is completely silent when you flip the switch, the issue is likely electrical.
 Before you panic, check the simple things.
 Make sure the unit is securely plugged into the outlet under the sink.
 Most disposals also have a small red or black reset button on the bottom of the unit; pressing it can often restore power after it trips.
 If that doesn't work, check your home’s main circuit breaker to see if the switch for the disposal has been tripped.
 Sometimes, the motor can overheat and shut down automatically.
 Letting it cool for a few minutes before hitting the reset button can solve the problem.